aukilabs/vlm-node/README.md

 ```

-# compute-node
+# vlm-node

-`compute-node` is a template project designed to make it easy to spin up new compute nodes that can accept and process jobs in a distributed system.
+`vlm-node` is a template project designed to make it easy to spin up new compute nodes that can accept and process jobs in a distributed system.
 The main goal is to let you focus on the AI logic—especially in the `ai/worker.py` file—while the rest of the infrastructure (job queueing, orchestration, database, etc.) is handled for you.

-## What does compute-node do?
+## What does vlm-node do?

 - **Job Management:** Accepts jobs via an API, stores them in a database, and manages their status.
 - **Worker Process:** Runs a Python worker that picks up jobs, processes them, and updates their status/results.